fixinPost/yt-to-premiere-2021-/README.md

 https://www.autohotkey.com/download/

-Download my scripts and change the filepaths to be local filepaths on your pc.
+Download my scripts and edit the filepaths in them to be local filepaths on your pc.